vincenthome/.my-config/README.md

               "fontFace": "Cascadia Code PL"
           },
       ```
-    - Special Font for Powerlevel10k
+    - Special Font for Powerlevel10k used by oh-my-zsh in linux profiles
       ```
         "fontFace": "MesloLGS NF",
         "fontSize": 10,